quadcrown/SunderNP/README.md

 ## Hotfix 1/09/25
 - Removed pfUI dependence by using GUIDs without pfUI
 - Performance enhancements
 - Credit to Shagu for providing me guidance for these changes!
+I am but a novice at making addons and working with lua, and I could have not made this addon without him and those who also have contributed to our Turtle WoW community.